 This is where you come in.

 You get to define what civilizations still survive aboard the vast ship.
 You get to decide whether these poor people, or their descendants, are doomed to die in the darkness when the ship finally suffers some catastrophic failure, or whether they might be able to someday rescue themselves from their never-ending journey.
-Only you can figure out whether the surviving civilizations might finally meet each other after all these millennia.
+Only you can figure out whether the surviving civilizations might finally meet each other after all these mille

 It’s all up to you.